-You can use the following screen to specify the user for whom you want to modify quotas:
+You can use the following screen to specify the group for which you want to modify quotas:

-Management > Resources > Users & Groups > Group Quotas
+- > Resources - > Users & Groups > Group Quotas

 Enter the name of the group and click Submit.
 (To modify the default for group quotas, leave the field blank.)
 The following screen displays the current amount of disk space that can be used (disk limits, in KiB) and the number of files that can be owned (file limits):